Autogramm/grex/README.md

-# **Grex**: Automatic **GR**ammar **EX**traction
+# **Grex**: Automatic **Gr**ammar **Ex**traction

 This is the maintained repository of Grex, a tool for the automatic extraction of grammatical rules from treebanks using machine learning.

-It was created by Santiago Herrera, Caio Corro, Bruno Guillaume and Sylvain Kahane.
+It was conceived by Santiago Herrera, Caio Corro, Bruno Guillaume and Sylvain Kahane.
 A full description of the method can be found in the paper (the code is deprecated): https://arxiv.org/abs/2403.17534

 Currently, the repository contains the code to use Grex as CLI tool.